Nuclear-Verification-and-Disarmament/bicyclus/README.md

 `bicyclus/visualize` may not be available.

 ### Tutorial
+#### Inference mode
 A minimum working example (MWE) can be found in the [`examples`](/examples) directory.
 At the moment, Bicyclus can be used through a driver script that has to be written on a case-by-case basis.
 However, the MWE provided should be a good starting point for any new driver script.

+#### Forward mode
+Bicyclus can be used to perform large-scale forward simulations with Cyclus, which can be useful, e.g., to perform sensity analyses.
+This so-called forward mode uses Quasi Monte Carlo sampling (specifically, Sobol sequences) to efficiently sample the input parameter space.
+Furthermore, the driver script and file structure used in the inference mode can largely be reused here.

+An MWE might be provided at a later stage.

 ## Legacy code
 Originally, this work was developed as part of a Bachelor's thesis by Lewin